autistic-symposium/master-algorithms-py/heaps/README.md

 * `insert`:
   	- insert the element at the bottom, by finding the most rightmost node and checking its children: if left is empty, insert there, otherwise, insert on right.
-  	- then compare this node to each parent, exchanging them until the tree's properties are corret.
+  	- then compare this node to each parent, exchanging them until the tree's properties are correct.

 * `extract_min`:
   	- first, remove/return the top and then replace the tree's top with its latest element (the bottom most rightmost).
   	- then bubble down, swapping it with one of its children until the min-heap is properly restored
-  	- there is no need for order between right and left, so this operation would only take `O(log n)` runtime.
+  	- there is no need for order between right and left, so this operation would only take `O(log N)` runtime.

 * the code below is an example of an ad-hoc heap class in python.